konstantinstadler/brandt_lpa_neuronal_modulation/README.md

 The original model describes the dynamic within a synapses observed with dye-loaded vesicles and consists of four states.
 We excluded the parameter describing the dye loss dynamics, which resulted in a three-state model with:

-- u<sub>1</sub>: Fraction of vesicles currently in the resting state
+- u<sub>1</sub>: Fraction of vesicles ready for release
 - u<sub>2</sub>: Fraction of vesicles currently activated/merged with the the pre-synaptic membrane
-- u<sub>3</sub>: Fraction of vesicles currently being recycled after endocytosis (empty vesicles not yet in the resting state)
+- u<sub>3</sub>: Fraction of vesicles currently being recycled after endocytosis (empty vesicles not yet in the pool of vesicles that can be released)

 The dynamics of the model are described with three parameters:

 - α: rate of activation/exocytosis
-- β: recycling rate (from the membrane back to resting pool)
+- β: recycling rate (after endocytosis back to the pool of vesicles ready for release)
 - σ: vesicle endocytosis after release

 These were set to the values obtained by Sara et al 2005: α=0.008 s<sup>-1</sup>, β=0.5 s<sup>-1</sup>, σ=1.67 s<sup>-1</sup>, and the dynamics are described with: